 "If you use text or an image that was created by someone else be sure that you have permission to use the text or image from the rights owner or creator."

-eBay is trying to keep up with Amazon by making listing faster via implementation of the product catalog.
-In certain categories, such as books, DVDs, and CDs, eBay has stock photos available in a product catalog.
-If the product is a media item and has an ISBN (International Standard Book Number), always try entering the number to see if a photo will appear.
+Listing an item on eBay can be a ponderous process, so the company is trying to streamline it by providing a product catalog.
+In certain categories such as books and DVDs, eBay has stock photos available in the catalog.
+If the product is a media item and has an ISBN (International Standard Book Number), try entering the number while you're creating the listing to see if a photo pops up.

-Although rampant on eBay, eBay does not allow images copied from a manufacturer's website without express written permission from the owner or company.
-Image theft from a manufacturer or brand's website is a big no-no and sellers can be sued for the unauthorized use of photos.
+Although they are rampant on the site, eBay rules forbid using images copied from a manufacturer's website without express written permission from the company.
+Sellers can be sued for the unauthorized use of photos.

-Many sellers, especially new sellers, assume it is acceptable to copy images from manufacturer's websites like Ralph Lauren, Ann Taylor, LL Bean or others simply because they see other sellers doing it.
-Unfortunately, eBay cannot police image theft as well as it should. eBay users are encouraged to report listings using unauthorized photos so that the listing can be removed.
+This may surprise eBay users, who assume such use is acceptable because they've seen other sellers doing it.
+Image theft is a tough rule to enforce. eBay users are encouraged to report listings using unauthorized photos so that the listing can be removed.